FrensiZ/dissertation/README.md

 # Token-Sequence Prediction

-This repository contains code for predicting token sequences using a combination of self-supervised learning and adversarial imitation learning techniques.
+This repository contains code for generating token-based sequences using a combination of self-supervised learning and adversarial imitation learning techniques.
 The main model is based on the **RecurrentPPO** implementation from Stable Baselines3.

 ## Project Overview

 The goal of this project is to simulate realistic token trajectories by training a generative model on observed real data.
-The model can be applied to financial price innovations, where predicting future price movements accurately is crucial.
 The self-supervised learning approach is used as a pre-training phase before applying adversarial imitation learning.

 ### Key Features

 - **Self-Supervised Learning**: For pre-training the model on sequence data using teacher forcing.
-- **Generative Adversarial Imitation Learning (GAIL)**: Imitating real-world token sequences by training a policy network.
+- **Generative Adversarial Imitation Learning (GAIL)**: Imitating real token sequences by training a policy network.
 - **RecurrentPPO**: Proximal Policy Optimization with recurrent networks for processing time-series data.

 ## Libraries Used